Solar Panel Cost Guide in Charleston, SC (2024 Update)

 Is cost the most important consideration when buying solar panels?

-Solar panels can increase the value of your property by about 4%, according to research done by Zillow.
-The average home value in Charleston is currently $525,534, which means you can look forward to a value of about $21,547 more than houses without a solar system.
-The specific figures will vary, but most experts agree that installing solar panels in Charleston is a worthwhile investment.
+Installing solar panels on your home can increase the value of your property by about 4%, according to research done by Zillow.
+The average home value in Charleston is currently $525,534, which means you could be looking at a value of about $21,547 more than houses without a solar system.
+The exact figures will vary, but most experts agree that installing solar panels in Charleston is a worthwhile investment.

 How long do solar panels last in Charleston?